bernardnongpoh/intel-Pintool-CFG/Readme.md

 /home/bernard/PIN/pin-3.11-97998-g7ecce2dac-gcc-linux/extras/crt/include/fenv.h:49:10: fatal error: machine/fenv.h: No such file or directory
  #include <machine/fenv.h>
 ```
+`cd CFG` -> `make clean` -> `make`

-not able to run the compile binaries:
+not able to run the compiled bubble sort binaries:
 Error
 ```
 profiling: /home/mukta/Mukta/s3cbench/bubble_sort/bubble.gcda: cannot open: No such file or directory
 ```

-The alternative approach is to install system-c.
-I follow the tutorial found (https://howto.tech.blog/2016/11/27/installing-systemc-2-3-1/)[] and install version 2.3.3.
-`Not able to compile bubble sort (systemc)`

 # Function Extractor
+The tool CFG is an intraprocedural analysis that works function-wise.
+Hence you need a list of functions to perform the analysis.

+## Compilation
 `cd functionExtractor` and run `make` to compile

-and running the functionextrator.sh if any error such as the following
+On running the script `cfg.sh` and `functionextractor.sh` if the following errors is encountered

 ```
 E: Attach to pid 3828 failed.